seyhunsaral/matchgreek/README.md

 matchgreek : Simply tells you which greek letters you used in LaTeX

 The idea is based on a tweet by @IvanWerning
-WARNING: Very preliminary script.
-Use with skepticsm.
+*WARNING: Very preliminary script.
+Use with skepticsm.*
+Please let me know if something goes wrong [by opening an issue on Github](https://github.com/seyhunsaral/matchgreek/issues) or by sending me a message on twitter @seyhunsaral.

 ### Requirements
 * `python3` installation